Dom-Caracappa/c-programming-a-modern-approach/Assets/Chapter_2_C_Fundamentals/Ch2_Notes/Ch2_Notes.md

 C has a number of [Headers]() like `<stdio>` that contain some functionality from the standard library.
 This is a necessary inclusion as C contains no built-in *read* or *write* programs.
 This ability is accomplished by leveraging the standard library.

 Directives always begin with a `#` character, distinguishing them from other items in a C program.
-By default, directives are one line long and there is no special marker (such as `;` as in JavaScript) to designate the end of a directive.
+By default, directives are one line long and there is no special marker character to designate the end of a directive.

 ### Functions